 - Gold vs. silver price chart about the past 5 years

 - Silver risk-reward chart about the past 5 years

 - Long term outlook?

-The chart below shows by how many percents the price of precious metals has increased or decreased, as compared to the point on the left side of the screen.
+The chart below shows by how many percents the price of precious metals have increased or decreased, as compared to the date on the left side of the screen.

 In the risk-reward chart (see below) one can see the 1 year average return (reward) on the vertical axis and on the horizontal axis you can find the standard deviation showing the risk of each investment for long period of time.
 (Standard deviation measures the average deviation of return from the average return.)

 This chart also reflects that silver yielded higher profits but it also carried higher risk, since its average return and its standard deviation are both higher than in case of in the past.